Ole J. Thienhaus, MD, MBA. FACPsych

 Robert Rhode, PhD

-Ole J. Thienhaus, MD, MBA
+Ole J. Thienhaus, MD, MBA, FACPsych

 Geoffrey Ahern, MD, PhD, Professor of Neurology, Psychology, Psychiatry, and the Evelyn F. McKnight Brain Institute; Bruce and Lorraine Cumming Endowed Chair in Alzheimer's Research; Medical Director, Behavioral Neuroscience and Alzheimer's Clinic, University of Arizona.
 Dr. Ahern received his PhD in Psychology and MD from Yale University.
 He completed his residency in Neurology at Boston University and then went on to a fellowship in Behavioral Neurology at Beth Israel Hospital in Boston.
 He is certified in Neurology by the American Board of Psychiatry and Neurology and in Behavioral Neurology & Neuropsychiatry by the United Council for Neurological Subspecialties.
 Dr. Ahern has directed the Behavioral Neuroscience and Alzheimer’s Clinic at University of Arizona since his arrival in 1990.
 Since 1990, Dr. Ahern has participated in some 40 clinical trials of agents to treat and/or diagnose Alzheimer’s disease.
 For the past 9 years, Dr. Ahern has been the director of the University of Arizona Clinical Core, which is part of the multi-site Arizona Alzheimer’s Disease Core Center (ADCC), funded by the NIA.